pmandreoli/ansible-role-UserAndSsh/README.md

 Role Variables
 --------------
 ``username``: set username
-``GUID``: set user GUID, if you do not want to set a specific GUID for the user omit it in the playbook ``ssh_key``: public key for the user
+``GUID``: set user GUID, if you do not want to set a specific GUID for the user omit it, the role will assign it randomly > 1000
+``ssh_key``: public key for the user
 ``present``: bool, if you want to set the key